cakephp/docs/en/views/helpers/form.rst

 * An array containing the ``schema`` key, maps to ``ArrayContext`` which allows you to create simple data structures to build forms against.
-* ``null`` and ``false`` map to the ``NullContext``, this context class simply satisifies the interface FormHelper requires.
+* ``null`` and ``false`` map to the ``NullContext``, this context class simply satisfies the interface FormHelper requires.
 This context is useful if you want to build a short form that doesn't require ORM persistence.

 All contexts classes also have access to the request data, making it simpler to